Spirulina: Nutrient-Dense Superfood

 Spirulina provides the essential amino acids, vitamins A, E, K, the B-complex including B12, folic acid, and macro- and micro-minerals including: calcium, phosphorus, magnesium, selenium, manganese, potassium, iron, zinc, sodium and copper.

 This super-green food also provides carotenoids and bioflavanoids.
-One bioflavanoid in spirulina is zeaxanthin, which is critical for eye health.
+One bioflavanoid it contains is zeaxanthin, which is critical for eye health.
 It can protect the eyes from UV rays, and prevents free-radical damage to the retina and lens of the eye.

 Spirulina contains a variety of polyphenols and phenolic compounds to support additional high antioxidant activity.